The behalf of the Board of Directors of your Company, I am delighted to

 - Aavantika Gas Limited (AGL)

-Domestic sectors.
-Your Company has 22.5% stake in the Company along
+vehicles operating in the region.
+Your Company has 22.5% stake in AGL,

 - Bhagyanagar Gas Limited (BGL)

-Kakinada.
-Your Company has 22.5% stake in the Company along with HPCL
+operating in the region.
+Your Company has 22.5% stake in the Company,

 - Central U.P.
 Gas Limited (CUGL)